divinity666/ruby-grafana-reporter/README.md

 Now you're ready to go!
 Let's check it out!

-## Getting started

-There exist several ways of installing the reporter.
-All of them have in common, that they require a working ruby environment.
-Check with the following commands, that the tools are setup and run properly:

-    ruby -v
-    gem -v

-Download the ruby grafana reporter to a folder of your choice.

-You may want to use the single file application as well.
-BTW, you may build your own single file application by calling

-    ruby bin/get_single_file_application.rb

 ### "Baremetal" Ruby

 To install on a plain ruby installation, follow these steps:

+Download the ruby grafana reporter to a folder of your choice.

 Install asciidoctor